bettercap/bettercap/README.md

 **This is a WIP of the new version, very alpha, do not use.**

+To have some idea, take a look at the `caplets` folder :)

 ## License

 BetterCAP and BetterCAP-NG were made with ♥  by [Simone Margaritelli](https://www.evilsocket.net/) and it is released under the GPL 3 license.